tomasstolker/diskmap/docs/about.rst

 Contributing
 ------------

-Contributions are very welcome, please consider `forking <https://help.github.com/en/articles/fork-a-repo>`_ the repository and creating a `pull request <https://github.com/tomasstolker/diskmap/pulls>`_.
+Contributions are welcome, please consider `forking <https://help.github.com/en/articles/fork-a-repo>`_ the repository and creating a `pull request <https://github.com/tomasstolker/diskmap/pulls>`_.
 Bug reports can be provided by creating an `issue <https://github.com/tomasstolker/diskmap/issues>`_ on the Github page.